PixelsCamp/talks/2016/x-challenges-hardware-joao_carreiro.md

 X challenges of creating a hardware product and how to overcome them (or not)
 ========================

-* Speaker   : Jo„o Carreiro
+* Speaker   : Jo√£o Carreiro
 * Length    : 30 mins
 * Language  : English